Cost of Solar, Financing, Lease Options

 What are the current Arizona solar rebates and how do they work?

-• The state’s largest utility, Arizona Public Service, offers homeowners an incentive of $0.60 per installed watt of DC capacity (for example, $2,400 for a 4 kilowatt system) for residential grid-tied solar systems and $1.75 per installed watt of DC capacity (for example, $7,000 for a 4 kilowatt system) for commercial grid-tied solar systems.
+- The state’s largest utility, Arizona Public Service (APS), offers homeowners an incentive of $0.60 per installed watt of DC capacity (for example, $2,400 for a 4 kilowatt system) for residential grid-tied solar systems and $1.75 per installed watt of DC capacity (for example, $7,000 for a 4 kilowatt system) for commercial grid-tied solar systems.
+There are a multitude of incentive programs for multifamily housing units, some of which include free compact fluorescent light bulbs and installation of their fixtures only costing $15, as well as rebates for energy efficient household items such as washing machines, refrigerators, and dishwashers.

-• The state’s second largest utility, Salt River Project, offers homeowners an incentive of up to $1.35 per installed watt of DC capacity (for example, $8,600 for a 4 kilowatt system) up to a maximum of $6,750.
-The program is currently not accepting applications until May of 2012.
+- As of May 4th, 2012, the state’s second largest utility, Salt River Project (SRP), offers homeowners an incentive of $0.50 per installed watt of DC capacity ($2,000 for a 4 kilowatt system) up to a maximum of $6,750.
+The SRP’s Residential Energy Efficiency program also offers incentives for homeowners in hopes that it will encourage customers to utilize energy efficient household appliances.

-• For commercial customers, SRP offers a rebate up to $1.35 per installed watt of DC capacity for systems 30 kW and smaller; APS offers a rebate up to $1.75 per installed watt of DC capacity for systems up to 30 kW; and TEP offers a rebate up to $2.00 per installed watt of DC capacity for systems 50 kW and smaller.
+- For commercial customers, SRP offers a rebate up to $1.35 per installed watt of DC capacity for systems 30 kilowatts and smaller; APS offers a rebate up to $1.75 per installed watt of DC capacity for systems up to 30 kilowatts; and TEP offers a rebate up to $2.00 per installed watt of DC capacity for systems 50 kilowatts and smaller.

 To see how Arizona solar incentives might work for a residential solar system, please see the chart below: